LightspeedAC/NordschleifeTrackdayPlugin/README.md

 - `/chelp`: Quick guide on convoys and list of convoy related commands
 - `/cs`: Start a convoy
 - `/ce`: End a convoy
-- `/ct`: Allows drivers to transfer leadership of their convoy to another driver, or leadership of a different convoy to another driver (for admins)
+- `/ct`: Allows players to transfer leadership of their convoy to another player, or leadership of a different convoy to another player **(for admins)**
 - `/convoys`: Shows a list of online convoy leaders and any ongoing convoys
-- `/convoy`: Shows info on a specific convoy, like when it started and its drivers
+- `/convoy`: Shows info on a specific convoy, like when it started and its players
 - `/cars`: Shows the list of cars, how many points each of them require, and whether the player has unlocked them
+- `/next2unlock`: Shows a list of cars the player is about to unlock
+- `/unlocked`: Shows a list of cars the player has already unlocked and can drive
 - `/bonuses`: Shows the list of available bonus points players can earn
 - `/status`: Indicates the player's lap status (clean or not), their clean laps streak, points, cuts and collisions
 - `/points`: Shows the player their points